sadgedog/mediumi/mediumi-crypto/README.md

 format content.

 Supported protection schemes:
-- `cenc` — AES-128-CTR, full-sample encryption
+- `cenc` — AES-128-CTR, subsample encryption (no pattern)
-- `cbcs` — AES-128-CBC, subsample pattern encryption
+- `cbcs` — AES-128-CBC, subsample encryption (1:9 pattern)

 ## Scope and limitations
-- AES-128-CTR / AES-128-CBC primitives wired for CENC sample-level operation
-- Sample / subsample cipher application for the `cenc` and `cbcs` schemes
-- IV handling, subsample pattern (encrypt:skip block ratio) handling
-- Encryption and decryption symmetry: given a clear sample and a key the caller controls, the crate can both encrypt and decrypt
+- Media encryption for fmp4/cmaf (AES-128-CTR / AES-128-CBC)
 - This crate is **NOT** a tool for circumventing DRM.

 ## Build